immutant/immutant.org/tutorials/caching.md

 `:mode :distributed, :sync false`.
 In *The Deuce*, we've eliminated the `:sync` option, so instead you'd set `:mode :dist-async`.

-* `:local` This is the only supported mode when Immutant runs non-clustered.
+* `:local` This is the only supported mode outside of a cluster
 * `:dist-sync` `:dist-async` This mode enables Infinispan caches to achieve "linear scalability".
 Cache entries are copied to a fixed number of peers (2, by default) regardless of the cluster size.